An Abbreviated Pickle History

 Though our SpeedWeek performance was not satisfying, the Salt was pretty good.
 We started watching the weather for the late September/early October meet “World Finals”.
 What must we do to improve our chances in the few weeks we have?

-• More attention and more spares paid to our chains and sprockets; talk of changing them every two runs?
+• We intensively reviewed our chains and sprockets; laid on plenty of spares, and there was talk of changing them every two runs?

-• Got a stack of new-to-us CV joints, and assembled both axles with good joints, new boots, and new grease
+• Through the SecretSAAbSociety, we got a stack of new-to-us CV joints, and assembled both axles with good joints, new boots, and new grease

-• In the garage, we fixed a host of boost leaks, including a MAP sensor that had cracked its cover and failed
+• In the garage, using an elegant ExtremeTurboSystems tool, we found and fixed a host of boost leaks, including a MAP sensor that had cracked its cover and failed.

 • The dyno showed that a prime cause of boost unpredictability was our “bleed type” manual boost controller.
 It also showed that the Hayabusa motor could still produce serious power.
 We fitted a dead-simple manual boost controller and dialed in a ‘safe’ level

-• The tuner on-site at the dyno opined that our on-power fueling might be way too rich, and costing some power… but we deferred further tuning for a future day.
+• Lucas (the tuner on-site at the dyno) opined that our on-power fueling might be way too rich, and costing some power… but we deferred further tuning for a future day.

 World Finals ’24